dorajistyle/goyangi/readme.md

 * aws.go : If you want to use aws S3, you should setup configuration here.
 * db.go : Be sure that you have a database for migration and run application.
 * email.go : If you want to send an email to users, set your email information.
-* environment.go : It has three type of environments.
+* environment.go : It has three types of environments.
 DEVELOPMENT | TEST | PRODUCTION
-* frontend.go : Frontend related configuration.
-* guid.go : Guid for build frontend.
-Use guid in the static url to ignore cache.
 * image.go : Image related configuration.
 * logger.go : Log related configuration.
 * oauth.go : When you want to connect with oauth, set your oauth information.